 Do I expect the FFVII Remake to be much better in these regards?
-With the Turks, quite possibly, either by making them less villainous, less friendly, or simply even as the villains should have been all along.
+With the Turks, quite possibly, either by making them less villainous, less friendly, or simply just as the villains should have been all along.
 Who knows?
 On the matter of Reeve/Cait Sith, I can imagine the remake being more detailed in areas where the original was sparse, like Marlene’s kidnapping, and so Reeve might actually be called to task for those details.
 Moreover, Cait Sith is easily the most hated character in the fandom and it’s not hard to imagine the remake being harsher to him than the original game was, maybe even harsh enough to make him face the consequences of his actions?
 You know, like… just connect the dots there a little, some basic fucking critical thinking?
-My issues around Cid might improve, although I don’t think the odds are good.
+My issues around Cid might improve as well, although I don’t think the odds are good.
 Admittedly, my problem with Cid isn’t that he’s canonically abusive, it’s that he’s canonically abusive and the game expects me (and Shera!) to be okay with it and let it slide, which I will not do, but it’s not impossible for the remake’s characters to more openly condemn the shitlord.
 With Palmer, I don’t expect any changes.

 And finally, do I expect the Remake to improve things when it comes to Cloud and mental illness?
-Not a chance: the games’ dangerously reductive pop psychology approach to Cloud’s condition is too central to the game’s narrative to modify in any acceptable way, since an acceptable portrayal of mental illness would never serve FFVII’s critical need for a plot device ex machinae to drive its entire artificial plot, which at this point less resembles a “plot” than it does an owl pellet full of bad ideas and mouse bones.
+Not a chance: the games’ dangerously reductive pop psychology approach to Cloud’s condition is too central to the game’s narrative to modify in any acceptable way, since an acceptable portrayal of mental illness would never serve FFVII’s critical need for a plot device ex machinae to drive the entire artificial plot, which at this point less resembles a “plot” than it does an owl pellet full of bad ideas and mouse bones.
 In fact, I’d go so far as to say that FFVII’s central plot simply can’t be saved from its dangerously reductive pop psychology and use of mental illness as plot device to give the author free reign.
 It relies on both!
 I’ll level with you: I actually like FFVII enough that if I had the time, I’d happily mod it, tidy up some of the plot and features.
 I’d love to, and I’d love to play that tidied game!
 But there’s nothing I could do, and I don’t think there’s anything anyone else could do, to divorce FFVII from its ableism.
 The treatment of Cloud’s mental illness is both repulsive to me and integral to FFVII.
-FFVII’s ableism cannot be fixed while remaining FFVII.
+FFVII’s ableism cannot be fixed while remaining recognizably FFVII.

 That said, in a battle of assholes, I’d rather take FFVII’s manipulative, ignorant, but generally positive portrayal of Cloud as a mentally ill person over Persona 1’s slap-in-the-face ignorance any day, but god help me, I could and would rather do without ever seeing anything like this ever again in the entire Marathon.
 Like, I can’t tell you just how reticent Kyle and I are to pick up the Persona 2 games after the disaster of Persona 1, and I know that on my part at least, it’s not just a matter of gameplay.
 While writing the Persona and FFVII Journals, I actually had to have long pauses, wondering whether or not I should just… stop writing the Journal for them.
 This is because I don’t believe that a real-world harmful work deserves to be treated as a critically viable product, as though its real-world harms could be tossed aside.
 To me, the real-world harms stain the entire product.
 So why did I continue?
-In Persona 1’s case, it was because we were so close to the end that I could hammer out an incredibly shitty final two blog posts and be done with it.
+In Persona 1’s case, it was because we were so close to the end that I could hammer out two shitty final blog posts and be done with it.
 But in FFVII’s case… I don’t know why I continued, and that should tell you how close FFVII was to the edge.
 FFVII got by on a whim, and that’s incredibly irresponsible of me both as a critic and a denizen of the real world, but here we are.
 If someone else feels it goes past the edge by an atom or a mile, I would have no objections to their treating the game like the wreck that it is.

 Since I am, however uncomfortably, treating FFVII as critically viable in spite of its real-world harms and almost-harms, I’ll give my final conclusion on the product as a game and narrative: neutrality.
 And you know what?
-I’ve been seeing a lot of reviewers that critique in a similar style to me – namely, by addressing a game’s innovations and its quality as separate but equally important elements – coming to the same conclusion about FFVII’s quality in isolation from its historical importance: a sort of simple neutrality.
+I’ve been seeing a handful of reviewers that critique in a similar style to me – namely, by addressing a game’s innovations and its quality as separate but equally important elements – coming to the same conclusion about FFVII’s quality in isolation from its historical importance: a sort of simple neutrality.
 FFVII’s innovations can’t be ignored, but we grade that separately.
 I think that so many years of infighting in the Final Fantasy fandom trying to decide if FFVII was the best game of all time or the worst game in the series might have skipped past the possibility that while Final Fantasy VII set the standard for all RPGs to come, once its innovations had dried up, Final Fantasy VII might simply be an average or slightly above average RPG of the standard it created!
 It once again comes back to Mario 64 and its wretched camera: the genre has done better after learning from its early, revolutionary failings.
-Super Mario 64 survives into to the modern day gaming scene in spite of its camera, mostly on the fact that its open-world treasure hunt approach has yet to be duplicated without notable changes, but FFVII?
+Super Mario 64 survives into to the modern day gaming scene in spite of its camera, mostly on the fact that its open-world treasure hunt approach has yet to be duplicated without notable changes (Ed. at least prior to Odyssey), but FFVII?
 FFVII started an avalanche of nigh-exact gameplay clones, and things have only gone up from there.
 Where can FFVII stand?